Tornadoes of 2016: June 5 (China)

-June 11
+June 11 (Montana)

 On the evening of June 11, an isolated EF3 tornado struck the town of Baker, Montana, destroying six homes and damaging at least 50 more.
 Many trees were snapped, denuded, and stripped of foliage.
 Several horses were killed, and six people were injured.

-June 22–23
+June 22–23 (United States)

 A moderate outbreak of mostly weak tornadoes impacted the Ohio Valley region beginning on the evening of June 22, and continuing into the early morning hours of June 23.
 Most of the tornadoes occurred in Illinois.
 An EF1 tornado struck the town of Troy Grove, Illinois, downing numerous trees and tree limbs throughout town.
-Another EF1 struck the northeastern part of Cissna Park, damaging trees, power poles, homes, outbuildings, and a baseball dugout.
+Another EF1 tornado struck the northeastern part of Cissna Park, damaging trees, power poles, homes, outbuildings, and a baseball dugout.
 Near Seneca, an EF2 tornado crumpled four metal truss towers, damaged homes, and destroyed outbuildings.
 Another EF2 tornado clipped the southwestern edge of Pontiac, heavily damaging a few businesses, snapping power poles, destroying a mobile home, and injuring four people.
-Significant tornado activity pushed into Indiana early the next morning, with an EF1 and an EF2 tornado causing structural damage to homes and destroying outbuildings near Huntington.
+Significant tornado activity pushed into Indiana early the next morning, with two tornadoes, rated EF1 and EF2 respectively, causing structural damage to homes and destroying outbuildings near Huntington.
 In Ohio, a long-tracked EF1 tornado touched down in Waynesville before lifting in Wilmington, damaging trees, homes, outbuildings, and a convenience store along its path.
-Overall this outbreak produced 23 tornadoes and no deaths.
+Overall, this outbreak produced 23 tornadoes, but no fatalities occurred.

 June 23 (China)

-A massive and violent EF4 wedge tornado produced catastrophic damage as it impacted the Funing area of Yancheng in Jiangsu Province, China on the afternoon of June 23.
+A massive, violent and devastating EF4 wedge tornado produced catastrophic damage as it impacted the Funing area of Yancheng in Jiangsu Province, China on the afternoon of June 23.
 Thousands of masonry construction homes were destroyed, many of which were leveled.
 Trees were debarked, vehicles were tossed and destroyed, multi-ton metal shipping containers were lofted through the air, and metal power line pylons and truss towers were bent to the ground.
 Schools and manufacturing plants sustained major damage as well.
-98 people were killed and 846 others were injured, many of them critically.
+There were 98 fatalities and 846 injuries, many of them critically.
 The tornado traveled approximately 33 km from Banhuzhen to Wutanzhen, with a maximum width of about 4.1 km making it one of the widest tornadoes on record.
 A tornado of unknown intensity also caused damage and one death in the Sheyang area as well.

 July

-104 tornadoes were reported in the United States in July, however, 108 were confirmed.

-July 7
+July 7 (United States)

 Five tornadoes touched down across parts of Kansas and Missouri on the evening of July 7, two of which were strong and caused significant damage in Greenwood County, Kansas.
 The first was a large and slow-moving EF3 wedge tornado that swept away a poorly anchored house, obliterated corn crop, and snapped and denuded numerous trees near the Otis Creek Reservoir.
-The second damaging tornado was an EF2 that struck the town of Eureka, causing heavy damage to homes, trees, and a grain elevator in town.
-Mobile homes and outbuildings were completely destroyed, though no injuries or fatalities occurred.
+The second tornado, which was rated EF2, struck the town of Eureka, inflicting heavy damage to homes, trees, and a grain elevator in town, which also completely destroying mobile homes and outbuildings.
+No casualties occurred from the tornadoes.